|1 Crore+ students have signed up on EduRev. Have you?|

 The 'Objective Resolution' which laid down the fundamentals and philosophy of the constitutional structure which read as:

-The provisions in the Constitution of India like Constitutional Amendment can be done by 2/3rd majority in Parliament and election of the members of Rajya Sabha on the basis of proportional representation are incorporated form ?
+The provisions in the Constitution of India like Constitutional Amendment can be done by 2/3rd majority in Parliament and the election of the members of Rajya Sabha on the basis of proportional representation are incorporated from?

 The national Anthem was adopted by the constituent Assembly on which of the following day?

 The National Anthem of India Jana-gana-mana, composed originally in Bengali by Rabindranath Tagore, was adopted in its Hindi version by the Constituent Assembly as the National Anthem of India on 24 January 1950.

 The first meeting of the Constituent Assembly had taken place on December 9, 1946 was presided by whom as its interim president?